Flexible Vertical Federated Learning with Heterogeneous Parties: Analysis

 and

 where $\mathbb{E}^r$ is the expectation taken on the mini-batch $\B^r$ conditioned on $\{\bm\Theta^{\tau,0}\}_{\tau=0}^r$. \end{lemma} The proof of Lemma~\ref{diff.lemma} can be found in Appendix~\ref{lemma.sec}.
-Applying our smoothness assumption to (\ref{recursion.eq}) and utilizing Lemma~\ref{diff.lemma}, we can prove that Flex-VFL converges.
+Lemma~\ref{diff.lemma} bounds the error incurred at each party in the stochastic partial derivatives during a set of local iterations as a result of using stale embeddings from other parties, as well as from using the same mini-batch for all local iterations in a single round.
+The lemma also captures the effect of different local optimizers at each party on the partial derivatives.
+Using Lemma~\ref{diff.lemma}, we can now analyze how this error accumulates over all iterations.
+Applying our smoothness assumption along with (\ref{recursion.eq}) and Lemma~\ref{diff.lemma}, we can prove that Flex-VFL converges.

 We present our convergence result in the following theorem. \begin{theorem} Under Assumptions~\ref{smooth.assum}--\ref{var.assum}, if $\eta_k^r$ satisfies:

 then the weighted average squared gradient norm over all parties and $R$ rounds of Algorithm~\ref{vafl2.alg} is bounded by: